 Where this leaves you

 The honest answer to how long you can stay in Thailand right now is 60 days, for most eligible nationalities, with that figure expected to fall to 30 once a still-unscheduled Gazette publication takes effect.
+The framework covering that change has already been revised once since May, which is a reminder to check the publication date rather than a specific country list when you're close to booking.
 Trips booked well in advance, or itineraries built around slow travel across multiple Gulf Coast islands and similar longer routes, are the ones that actually need to plan around the transition rather than the current number.
 Everyone else can book with reasonable confidence and confirm the specifics closer to departure.

 Two related planning steps are worth handling at the same time as your visa research: reviewing travel insurance for Thailand, since coverage terms interact with how long you're staying, and confirming your arrival airport in advance if you're flying into Bangkok, where Suvarnabhumi and Don Mueang handle immigration processing somewhat differently.